mbyra/university-projects/README.md

 # university-projects

-All programs are projects from many courses I attended on the Department of Mathematics, Informatics and Mechanics of the University of Warsaw
+All programs are projects from many courses I attended at the Department of Mathematics, Informatics and Mechanics of the University of Warsaw